clarkdave/DSACancellationChecker/readme.md

 If you are using this version, do not use a cron job / scheduled task as this is performed within the script.

-Users also can choose to send an email or open the web (inspired by https://github.com/bsthowell/find_cancellations) by setting action_choosen.
+Users also can choose to send an email or open the web (inspired by github.com/bsthowell/find_cancellations) by setting action_choosen.

 1) action_choosen = 0: Sending an email is chosen, the Gmail username and password is required in info.py to send you cancellation notification emails, and is only ever used to authenticate with Gmail's servers to allow the script to send emails.

 2) action_choosen = 1: If user wants to open the web directly, this version provides the open_web() function which can open a browser immediately when an earlier date is found.
 I fount it is very useful espeically when you want to change your appointment. make sure you have install chromedriver in /usr/lib/chromium-browser/chromedriver

+Users can open the DSA website directly by:

+python find_cancellations_selenium.py

 ## Requirements